Godrej Agrovet: Crop Protection Business

-The Crop Protection Business is a niche player in innovative agro-chemicals, with strong market share in plant growth promoters, soil conditioners and cotton herbicide.
-Godrej Agrovet is the world's largest producers and marketers of Homobrassinolides and also the leader in selective post-emergence cotton herbicides in India and have a 50% market share in the Triacontanol segment.
+The Crop Protection Business segment comprises specialized agro-chemicals, which have a market presence in terms of plant growth promoters, soil conditioners, and cotton herbicides.
+Godrej Agrovet is one of the leading global manufacturers and marketers of Homobrassinolides.
+Godrej Agrovet leads the market in selective post-emergence cotton herbicides in India and has a 50% market share for the Triacontanol category.

+Subsidiaries

+The company’s subsidiaries include Astec LifeSciences, which manufactures active ingredients and intermediates for the agrochemicals industry.
+Godrej Agrovet acquired a 45.29% stake in the company in 2015, increasing its shareholding to 62.33% by May 2021.

 Organizational structure

 Currently Balram Singh Yadav is heading the business as managing director of the company.
 Adi Godrej and Nadir Godrej are the chairmen of the Godrej group and Godrej Agrovet respectively.
 The company have more than 3000 employees and a network of over 10,000 rural distributors/dealers, who works for different business of the company.

 IPO and stock market listing

 Godrej Agrovet launched its IPO on 4 October 2017 and closed on 6 October 2017.
 Its IPO size was 1157 Crore and got listed on 16 October 2017.